 Paying off university fees up-front may seem an unachievable feat for the majority of university students, given that many may not be working so as to focus on their studies.
 Fortunately, the Australian Government implemented the HECS-HELP scheme to help Australians pay off these fees at a reasonable pace once they begin working and earning above a certain amount.
-From July 1, 2021, the HELP loan limit is $108,232, with the limit for medicine, veterinary science, and dentistry students set at $155,448.
+For 2023, the HELP loan limit is $113,028, with the limit for medicine, veterinary science, and dentistry students set at $162,336.

-Once you reach an annual salary of $46,620, HECS-HELP loan repayments are made through the Australian taxation system, with small amounts automatically taken out of your salary by your employer to pay off these university fees.
+Once you reach an annual salary of $51,550 in the 2023/24 year, HECS-HELP loan repayments are made through the Australian taxation system, with small amounts automatically taken out of your salary by your employer to pay off these university fees.
 However, voluntary payments can be made at any time.

 How can I pay university fees upfront?

-Upfront payments differ depending on the institution you are studying at.
-For example, the Queensland University of Technology and the University of Queensland both require a minimum $500 payment to be made before the census date, however these stipulations can differ from state to state and university to university.
+Upfront payments differ depending on the institution you are studying at, with some universities requiring a minimum upfront payment before the census date, while others will have other requirements.
 If you wish to pay your university fees upfront, it’s best to contact your university to discuss.